+Given an undirected graph G, with V vertices and E edges, the task is to check whether the graph is 2-edge connected or not.
 A graph is said to be 2-edge connected if, on removing any edge of the graph, it still remains connected, i.e. it contains no Bridges.

-Input: V = 8, E = 10
+Input: V = 7, E = 9

 Given any vertex in the graph, we can reach any other vertex in the graph.
 Moreover, removing any edge from the graph does not affect its connectivity.
 So, the graph is said to be 2-edge connected.

-Naive Approach: The naive approach is to check that on removing any edge X, if the remaining graph G – X is connected or not.
+Naive Approach: The Naive approach is to check that on removing any edge X, if the remaining graph G – X is connected or not.
 If the graph remains connected on removing every edge one by one then it is a 2-edge connected graph.
 To implement the above idea, remove an edge and perform Depth First Search(DFS) or Breadth-First Search(BFS) from any vertex and check if all vertices are covered or not.
 Repeat this process for all E edges.
 If all vertices cannot be traversed for any edge, print No. Otherwise, print Yes.

 Time Complexity: O(E * ( V + E))